-Political organization taxable income is the excess of (1) gross income for the tax year (excluding exempt function income) over (2) deductions directly connected with the earning of gross income.
+Political organization taxable income (line 19) is the excess of (a) gross income for the tax year (excluding exempt function income) over (b) deductions directly connected with the earning of gross income (excluding exempt function income).
 Taxable income is figured with the following adjustments:

 - 1. A specific deduction of \$100 is allowed (but not for newsletter funds). - 2.
 The net operating loss deduction is not allowed. - 3.
 The dividends-received deduction and other special deductions for corporations are not allowed.
-See section 527(c)(2).
+See section 527(c)(2)(C).